maddevsio/gocodelaben/step09/README.md

 go get github.com/dhconnelly/rtreego
 ```

-Introduce it in our storehouse
+Introduce it in our storage
 ```Go
 // DriverStorage is main storage for our project type DriverStorage struct {